Gassandrid/ewan.my/content/Notes/Data Structures and Algorithms/Binary Search Trees, Traversals, and Serarches.md

 date: 2024-10-04
 tags:
   - generated
-updated: 2024-10-04
+updated: 2025-07-02
 ---
-## Overview

-In a binary search tree (BST), nodes are arranged such that:
+In a binary search tree with the following rules:

 - The left child of a node contains a value smaller than the node.
 - The right child of a node contains a value greater than the node.